livechat/livechat-public-docs/site/content@beta/platform-overview/bot-agents.md

 ## What can BOT Agents do?

 BOT Agents are created with the [Configuration API](/docs/configuration-api/).
-Then, BOT Agents communicate with the [Agent API](/docs/agent-chat-api/) by the [Web API](/docs/agent-chat-api/api-reference/v0.4/#web-api) or websocket connection, listening to incoming webhooks (or pushes) and reacting to them.
+Then, BOT Agents communicate with the [Agent Chat API](/docs/agent-chat-api/) by the [Web API](/docs/agent-chat-api/api-reference/v0.4/#web-api) or websocket connection, listening to incoming webhooks (or pushes) and reacting to them.

 ### Post messages and react to keywords